Bug Out Bags

 Ten Criteria for the Ideal Bugout Bag

 Pack wisely, because every item you pack should have several uses.
-Take heed,
+Build an

-Criteria #1: Select a low-profile bug out bag (avoid camo).
+Criteria #1: Color: Select a low-profile bug out bag (avoid camouflage).

 Go incognito, not camouflage!
 Now this seems counter-intuitive, but if you've got a

 backpack that looks too military, then it screams that you're the survivalist type or

-Think about it: if you were desperate, would you steal the Hello Kitty backpack or the
+Think about it: if you were desperate, would you steal the pretty pink backpack or the

 camouflage one?
 Color is an important factor in selecting a low-profile bugout bag.
 If